jvdgrift/k8s/README.md

 ```
 $ kubectl get all
 ```
-As you can see it did not just create a pod as you might have expected but it als created a deployment and replicaset.
+As you can see it created a deployment, replica set and a pod.
+To be more specific: the deployment created the replica set and the replica set created the pod.
+You can see this pattern in the 'Controlled By:' field in the get of these resources.

 To view only a single type of resource we can pass it as a parameter to the get command.
 As you may have noticed when listing all the resources there are also aliases for certain resources.
 If for example we just want to see the pods try the following 3 ways:
 ```